TsuruHuang/Autoformalization-for-Agda/documents/Planning Report.md

 ### **2. Background**
 **Relevance and Motivation**
-Formalizing mathematics into code (e.g., Agda) is critical for theorem proving, verification, and AI-driven reasoning.
+Formalizing mathematics into code (e.g., Agda[1]) is critical for theorem proving, verification, and AI-driven reasoning.
 However, manual formalization is time-consuming and error-prone.
 While autoformalization has advanced for systems like Lean and Isabelle, Agda—a dependently typed language with strict syntax—remains understudied.
 This project addresses this gap by developing a bidirectional translation system between natural language (e.g., English and Swedish) and Agda using LLMs.
 The system integrates both large language models (LLMs) and Grammatical frameworks (GF) to generate synthetic data.
 This dual approach aims to mitigate the data scarcity issue inherent to Agda and to enhance the robustness of the translation.
 The success of this project would lower the barrier to using proof assistants, improve educational tools, and streamline mathematical research workflows.

 ---